Armed with influencers and lobbyists, TikTok goes on the offense on Capitol Hill

 Tech companies trying to sway lawmakers tend to go from doing nothing to hiring big names, like former members of Congress who have a lot of connections, Bryner said.

-For TikTok that meant bringing in two former Republican Senators - Trent Lott from Mississippi and John Breaux, Sr. of Louisiana - as well as 40 other lobbyists last year, according to Open Secrets.
+For TikTok that meant bringing in former senators - including Trent Lott, R-Miss., and John Breaux Sr., D-La. - as well as 40 other lobbyists last year, according to Open Secrets.

 "These kinds of new entrees [like TikTok] oftentimes like to skip the introductory stage and jump right to the big guns, which is why we see these really explosive increases in their spending," Bryner said.
 And, "nothing spurs lobbying activity like the threat of being regulated."